Table of contents

 Want to be super productive?
 Get snacks that crunch and trick yourself into snacking on sliced cucumbers, celery, snap peas or bell peppers while you’re in the middle of a tough project.
 You’ll be focused on work and snacking healthily, and you won’t even realize it.

 One item that Dan really does like is the Public Rec joggers, which are the perfect cross between ‘house pants’ and pants that feel like tailored sweats.
-Check it out.
+Check these out and more in our roundup of the best joggers for men.

 That’s right.
 We know we should get dressed up to feel professional, but in being completely honest with you, we’re wearing fun T-shirts, a cozy lightweight fleece and gym shorts on any average day while working from home.